Please note that updates may occur until the start of the event, so we recommend checking the program periodically for the latest version.

 Through a series of facilitated exercises, participants will meet one another, share experiences, and establish a common framework for the conversations ahead.

-Facilitated by Carina Moutinho, Pele and Kerem Çelikoğlu, Culture Action Europe
+Facilitated by Carina Moutinho and Fernando Almeida, Pele together with Kerem Çelikoğlu, Culture Action Europe

 10:30 – 11:00 | From Practice to Proposal: A Roadmap Manifesto